 You can find other helpful citation guides on the Citation Guides & Bibliographic Tools page.

-MLA citations are made up of the following core elements* (in this order):
+MLA citations are created using the following template of core elements* (in this order):

 Each element is followed by the punctuation as shown in the list above.